abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 Asking such questions might lead us to suspect that, although what we *see* when we look at the universe are the objects, it is the processes/relations/transitions or *morphisms* between the objects that are the real key to understanding it.
 For example, when we think hard about everyday objects we realize that each of them has a specific *functions* (note the term) without which, a thing would not be itself e.g. is a lamp that doesn't glow, still a lamp?
 Is there food that is non-edible (or an edible item that isn't food)?
 And this is even more valid for mathematical objects, which, without the functions that go between them, are not objects at all.
 So, instead of thinking about objects that just happen to have some morphisms between them, we might take the opposite view and say *that objects are only interesting as sources and targets of morphisms.*

-Although old, dating back to Parmenides' alleged rival Heraclitus, this view has been largely unexplored, until the 20th century, when a real mathematical revolution happened: Bertrand Russell created type theory, his student Ludwig Wittgenstein wrote a little book from from which the above quote comes from.
-A book which was admired by a group of mathematicians and logicians, known as the "Vienna circle", part of which was Rudolph Carnap who, coined the word "functor"...
+Although old, dating back to Parmenides' alleged rival Heraclitus, this view has been largely unexplored, until the 20th century, when a real mathematical revolution happened: Bertrand Russell created type theory, his student Ludwig Wittgenstein wrote a little book, from which the above quote comes from, and this book inspired a group of mathematicians and logicians, known as the "Vienna circle".
+Part of this group was Rudolph Carnap who coined the word "functor"...

-Equivalent categories
-===

-So, are you ready to hear about natural transformations?
-Actually it is my opinion that you are not (no offence, they are just very hard).
-So, we will take the longer route.

-My aim is to introduce natural transformation as a motivating example for creating a way to say that two categories are equal.
-But for that, we need to understand what equal categories are and should be.

 Isomorphism invariance
 ---

-An embodiment of Heraclitus' view in the realm of category theory is concept of *isomorphism invariance* that we implicitly touched several times.
+An embodiment of Heraclitus' view in the realm of category theory is the concept of *isomorphism invariance* that we implicitly touched several times.

 All categorical constructions that we covered (products/coproducts, initial/terminal objects, functional objects in logic) are *isomorphism-invariant*.
 Or, equivalently, they define an objects *up to an isomorphism*.

 Or, if there are two or more objects that are isomorphic to one another, and one of them has a given property, then the rest of them would to also have this property as well.